mschuchard/linter-terraform-syntax/README.md

 ### Usage
 - This linter and `terraform validate` are both simple and straightforward, and therefore this has no special usage instructions.
-- This linter checks the syntax of every `.tf` in the directory of the open file and may display errors for other files in the directory.
-This will be fixed in the next release.